Pan (god): Revival in music

 Pan inspired pieces of classical music by Claude Debussy.
 Syrinx, written as part of incidental music to the play Psyché by Gabriel Mourey, was originally called "Flûte de Pan".
 Prélude à l'après-midi d'un faune was based on a poem by Stéphane Mallarmé.

+The story of Pan is the inspiration for the first movement in Benjamin Britten's work for solo oboe, Six Metamorphoses after Ovid first performed in 1951.
+Inspired by characters from Ovid's fifteen-volume work Metamorphoses, Britten titled the movement, "Pan: who played upon the reed pipe which was Syrinx, his beloved."

-The British rock band Pink Floyd named its first album "The Piper at the Gates of Dawn" in reference to Pan, as he appeared in The Wind in the Willows.
+The British rock band Pink Floyd named its first album The Piper at the Gates of Dawn in reference to Pan as he appears in The Wind in the Willows.
 Andrew King, Pink Floyd's manager, said Syd Barrett "thought Pan had given him an understanding into the way nature works.
 It formed into his holistic view of the world."

-Founding member of The Rolling Stones Brian Jones strongly identified with Pan.
+Brian Jones, a founding member of The Rolling Stones, strongly identified with Pan.
 He produced the live album Brian Jones Presents the Pipes of Pan at Joujouka, about a Moroccan festival that evoked the ancient Roman rites of Pan.